 Bedsider for Postpartum Contraception Counseling

-Click here for more information on a study by Jennifer Bromley, MD and Karen Garancher, MD, at Wake Forest Baptist Health in Winston-Salem, North Carolina that aimed to decrease interpregnancy intervals and unintended pregnancy through improvements to postpartum contraceptive counseling.
+This study conducted by Jennifer Bromley, MD and Karen Garancher, MD, at Wake Forest Baptist Health in Winston-Salem, North Carolina aimed to decrease interpregnancy intervals and unintended pregnancy through improvements to postpartum contraceptive counseling.
 Postpartum patients in this study were pleased with the addition of Bedsider to their contraceptive counseling, and a statistically significant number of women chose long-acting reversible contraceptive (LARC) methods who were not previously considering one.

 The Contraceptive Needs of Incarcerated Women: A Case Report

-Click here for more information on a project conducted by Ami Rice, MD, at the Indiana Women’s Prison to provide contraception education to female inmates prior to their release.
+This project conducted by Ami Rice, MD, at the Indiana Women’s Prison aimed to provide contraception education to female inmates prior to their release.
 The project overcame several obstacles to improve contraceptive knowledge and access, and demonstrated great need and interest in both contraception and STI prevention among offenders.

 Implementing a Web-based Resource to Increase Contraceptive Access at a University Health Clinic

-Click here for more information on a study by Mary Landry, MD, at the University of Wisconsin that evaluated the effect of incorporating Bedsider into the clinical practice of a university-based health center.
+This study by Mary Landry, MD, at the University of Wisconsin evaluated the effect of incorporating Bedsider into the clinical practice of a university-based health center.
 The number of students seen for contraceptive services, number of IUDs and implants placed, and patient satisfaction all increased after implementation of this Bedsider project

 Patient and Provider Perspectives on Bedsider.org in a Low-income, Racially Diverse Clinic Population

-Click here for more information about a mixed-methods study by Gregory M. Gressel, MD, at Yale School of Medicine’s Department of Obstetrics, Gynecology and Reproductive Sciences.
+This mixed-methods study was conducted by Gregory M. Gressel, MD, at Yale School of Medicine’s Department of Obstetrics, Gynecology and Reproductive Sciences.
 Dr. Gressel and his team performed a multipronged, mixed-methods assessment of Bedsider by clinicians, clinic staff, and patients in an urban, Medicaid-based clinic to assess how both groups perceive Bedsider, its potential integration into clinic workflow, and how Bedsider impacts knowledge of contraceptive options, including LARC methods.
 They found patient and clinician perceptions of Bedsider to be quite different.